automl/neps/CONTRIBUTING.md

   ```

 - If you know what you are doing, you can add the whole module to the `[[tool.mypy.overrides]]` section.
+  This is useful e.g., when adding new files that are in early stage development.

 ### Black: Do not format code parts